 If all goes well, you will find yourself on the ballot.
 Good luck!

 “If the City Council wants to hold the police accountable, it has the subpoena power and oversight responsibility to do so.
 They don’t have the courage to do it.” — Sal Albanese

 Now that you have an idea what goes into launching a political campaign for council, now is the time to get started!

-Featuring an affordable political website builder, tools and marketing services, start your run with Online Candidate.
+Featuring an affordable websites for campaigns, tools and marketing services, start your run with Online Candidate.« Personalized Political Campaign Consults

 Using Facebook Live for Your Political Campaign »